-In this article, we will explain you the difference between the divorce decree and certificate, what they are useful for, and how to obtain them.
+Read below about the difference between the divorce decree and divorce certificate, what they are needed for, and how to apply for a certified copy.

 The most important purpose for a divorce decree is simply to ensure a divorce has been legalized by the signature of a Judge in a Court of Law, and therefore, be able to legally claim all obligations to which the parties agreed in the divorce process.